kgxsz/devops-101/README.md

 ##Introduction

 ##### What is Devops?
-Devops is about collaboration and integeration between development and operations.
+Devops is about collaboration and integration between development and operations.
 We do devops so that we can have faster and more reliable development and deployment cycles.

 ##### What's it to me?
 As a graduate developer, devops will mostly be a foreign concept to you.
 Going into your first few projects, you may feel that you don't need to understand the devops side of the project.
 Perhaps you will find it daunting, or perhaps you will think that devops should be left to the "devopsy people" on the team.